 With a total of 21 stages and 2 rest days, the route follows the signature Grand Tour blueprint with some fast and flat stages to begin with before hitting the mountains around the halfway point.

 The route is bookended by two individual time trials, the first of which is a mere 9km around the city of Turin.
 The second time trial is just under 30km and could prove to be a game changing stage of the race a la 2020 Tour de France.

 Of the 21 stages of the Giro d’Italia, 7 of them are classified as flat.
 Most of the flatter stages occur in the first half of the race providing the perfect warm up for the general classification riders.

-Dirt roads have made their way on to the parcours for 2021, the first stretch of which is at the end of Stage 9.
-Riders will wind their way up to the ski region of Campo Felice.
+Dirt roads have made their way on to the parcours for 2021, the first stretch of which is at the end of Stage 9 where riders will wind their way up to the ski region of Campo Felice.
 A further 4 sectors of dirt roads appear just a couple of days later in Stage 11 from Perugia to Montalcino.
-With a total of 35km of dirt, this particular stage will favor the brave.
+With a total of 35km of dirt, this particular stage will favour the brave.

-The first high mountain stage of the race is Stage 14 whose finale on the legendary Zoncolan will be a pivotal point in the race.
+The first high mountain stage of the race is Stage 14 whose finale on none other than the mighty Zoncolan will be a pivotal point in the race.
 The Sutrio side of this high mountain pass hasn’t appeared in the Giro d’Italia since 2003 and with gradients of over 25% in the final 2km of the stage, the GC is all but guaranteed to be disrupted.